NitishKumar078/favicon-extractor/README.md

 The package gracefully handles various error scenarios:

-- Invalid URLs return `success: false` with `favicon: null`
+- Invalid URLs return `success: false` with `favicon: null` and optional `error` message
-- Network timeouts return `success: false` with `favicon: null`
+- Network timeouts return `success: false` with `favicon: null` and `error: "Request timeout"`
 - Websites without favicons return `success: false` with `favicon: null`
-- All responses include the original URL and extracted hostname
+- All responses include the original URL and extracted hostname (or `null` if extraction fails)
+- Optional `error` field provides additional context when failures occur
 - No exceptions are thrown - all errors are handled internally

 ## 🖥️ Backend Environment Requirements